jacksonjude/USA-Election-Map/README.md

 - [ ] More past presidential election results
 - [ ] Presidential election results by county

 If you have any questions / suggestions / feature ideas, feel free to open an issue, and it will be marked accordingly.
+Alternatively, you can email **jjcooley0@gmail.com**.